dark0pcodes/watch_out_and_just_skip_the_packer/README.md

 ### Is it packed?
 1. Signature-based detection:

-    Depending on the packer you are facing, it could be easily detected Ex: [Detect It Easy](https://github.com/horsicq/DIE-engine/releases)
+    Depending on the packer you are facing, sometimes it is super easy to recognize it just by using static analysis tools such as [Detect It Easy](https://github.com/horsicq/DIE-engine/releases) and [PEiD](https://www.aldeid.com/wiki/PEiD).
+This kind of tools rely on a set of signatures known for several packers, so its performance its limited when you are dealing with a custom packer; however it is always good to try it.

+    Below an example of this kind of detection for the UPX packer in the software Detect It Easy.

     ![image](https://user-images.githubusercontent.com/8562692/140227209-a93b7d07-afe6-45cf-b8d4-8229c013159c.png)

-2. Strings, imports and exports analysis dfsdfsdfsdf
+2. Strings, imports and exports analysis

     ![image](https://user-images.githubusercontent.com/8562692/140229300-c5748c5c-2ca2-449b-825e-6d5c3710ac7b.png)